STaisiya/staisiya.github.io/_pages/research.md

 As stock market concentration has risen, regulatory limits on fund portfolio concentration have become increasingly binding, especially for large-cap growth funds.
 When funds approach these limits, they trim their largest holdings and reduce equity exposure.
 Funds perform worse when constrained.
 A constraint-based ownership measure predicts stock returns, particularly among the largest firms.
 These findings suggest that high market concentration can distort stock prices by limiting the ability of optimistic investors to scale their positions.
 Just like short-sale constraints can produce overpricing by limiting pessimistic investors' views, constraints on long positions can generate underpricing by suppressing optimists' views.

-<sub>*Presentations at: 2026 FIRS, 2026 SFS Cavalcade North America, 2026 Derivatives and Asset Pricing Conference, 2026 Oxford-Man Institute Microstructure and Financial Economics workshop, Demand in Asset Markets working group, and University of Chicago.* </sub>
+<sub>*Presentations at: AFA 2027, Derivatives and Asset Pricing Conference 2026, EFA 2026, FIRS 2026, NFA 2026, Oxford-Man Institute Microstructure and Financial Economics workshop 2026, SFS Cavalcade North America 2026, WFA 2026, Demand in Asset Markets working group, and University of Chicago.* </sub>

 <sub>*Media coverage:* <a href="https://news.bloomberglaw.com/mergers-and-acquisitions/matt-levines-money-stuff-buy-bitcoin-at-night" style="color: black; text-decoration: underline;">Money Stuff by Matt Levine</a>. </sub>